KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/thesis_guidelines/choice_of_system.md

 There are many interesting [things to hack](things_to_hack.html).
 When choosing which system to explore, there are three main selection criteria to consider: Impact, vulnerability and how diffucult it is to procure the device.
 During the first phase of the thesis project, the threat modeling phase, you will explore the vulnerability issue in greater depth, but you may need to perform a superficial threat modeling already at the product selection stage.
 The higher the impact and vulnerability, the more pressing is the need for security testing of the system.
 Note that you may include the selection process in your thesis report.

+In your target selection process, start by creating a shortlist based on the criteria below, and then discuss that list to your supervisor.

 - Impact.
 How serious would the consequences be if the system were hacked?

 - Vulnerability.
 How likely is it that you will find and exploit a vulnerability during the course of the thesis project?
 This will depend on many issues: